🎉 Patent Granted — Our Agentic AI Framework has been officially patented | 30th September 2025 Know More

 Software design practices have evolved over several decades, going through a challenging path to become what we all appreciate today.
 There are standards in every single stage of the software development lifecycle to regulate different aspects while adding a lot of efficiency to the overall process.
 When you start a software project, you use standard frameworks for capturing the requirements, architecting the system design, and deploying the system.
 In most stages of this long process, UML plays a key role in streamlining the thought process.
 And at this point I want you to think for a moment, what if there is no UML?
 Especially, the designing and architecting related tasks would be in a big chaos !

-Let me bring my past experience with conversational AI.
+Let me bring my past experience with agentic AI.
 When the scope of a typical chatbot project is provided, developers first start visualizing the scope using some flow-chart-like techniques or other types of drawings.
 Here, the visualization and the level of abstraction is very much dependent on the developer and the use case.
 If this is a team work, it takes a lot of discussion rounds to get everybody on the same page but the team may still have different views on the design.
-A complex conversational automation can have dense branching factors at different stages.
-Again, the nature of the base-logic behind this branching (each branch defining different conversational paths) will vary across the design while there may be a huge possibility to unify most of them.
-Probably the best way to solve these issues is to standardize conversational modeling.
+A complex agentic automation can have dense branching factors at different stages.
+Again, the nature of the base-logic behind this branching (each branch defining different agent paths) will vary across the design while there may be a huge possibility to unify most of them.
+Probably the best way to solve these issues is to standardize agentic modeling.
 It will not only reduce the development time, but also enhance the quality of the implemented use case.

 We, at Cognius.ai started to work on a modeling language just for the same purpose.
-We called it CML (Conversational Modeling Language).
+We called it CML (Agentic Modeling Language).
 CML got a lot of inspiration from UML and the key challenge we faced was to define an abstraction level, which is representational enough and compact enough.
 One of the key decisions we took while building the CML was that we should not represent common/context-independent variations of a conversation in CML representation.
 As an example, let’s assume that we are automating a questionnaire.
 That means, the AI system will go through a sequence of questions, one at a time.
 Here, there are possibilities of context-independent variations such as rephrasing

 There will be variations from the “happy-path” of the conversation when the AI system tries to answer in response to the scenarios described above.
 But, after the variations, it is expected to continue the original conversation.
 As an example, the AI system will say “So, what is your correct phone number” and then after capturing that, the system will continue from the point where flow was interrupted.
 What I was trying to explain was that, in CML we do not model variations where they are independent of the context and they will not change the current context.